Gattocrucco/estatic/README.md

 # estatic
-Code to solve the electrostatic problem with conductors and dielectrics
+Code to solve the electrostatic problem with conductors and dielectrics in 2D.

+## Requirements
+numpy, scipy, matplotlib.